Paper airplane icon

 Yogyakarta has become known for its vibrant street art over the last few years, and it’s one of those things that really makes the city feel much more alive and youthful despite its historic architecture.

 The street art here isn’t just for decoration either; it often explores political themes, social justice issues, and reflections on the local culture here in the region.
+If there’s one thing I’ve learnt from travelling over the years, it’s that graffiti usually tells you more about a city than any museum.

 Kampung Code and Kampung Cyber in particular are areas where the street art scene is thriving, and they’re known for their community-driven large-scale murals.

-8. Hit the Beach!
+9. Hit the Beach!

 Oh, hello sand, my old nemesis.